SAP-archive/BUILD/Contributing.md

 ##<a name="Using Issue Tracker"></a> Using Issue Tracker

+Please review our our [Communications Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Communication%20Guidelines.md) document before posting on the Issue Tracker.
 You can use the Issee Tracker of the relevant sub-project to do the following:
-Ask Questions
-Report Bugs
-Propose Enhancements

-To report a bug, do the following:
++ <a href="#Ask Questions"> Ask Questions</a>

++ <a href="#Report Bugs"> Report Bugs</a>

++ <a href="#Propose Enhancements"> Propose Enhancements</a>

+##<a name="Asking Questions Using Issue Tracker"></a> Asking Questions Using Issue Tracker

+##<a name="Proposing Enhancments Using Issue Tracker"></a> Proposing Enhancments Using Issue Tracker

 1. Bugs can be reported using the GitHub Issue Tracker for each sub-project.
-Please review our our [Communications Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Communication%20Guidelines.md) document before posting on the Issue Tracker.
 In summary, to be valid a bug must be the following:
  * A real, current bug
  * Not a duplicate
  * Reproducible